We welcome and encourage applicants interested in working as a nurse at the James Paget.

 If you would like to know more about the programme before applying, please contact Claire Ward, Practice Development Nurse on: 01493 453669 (direct dial) or 01493 452452 (switchboard) Bleep: 1525.
 Alternatively you can email firstname.lastname@example.org

-We are currently recruiting international nurses who already live in the UK and are looking to gain their Professional Registration in the UK.
+We are currently recruiting international nurses who already live in the UK, and are looking to gain their Professional Registration in the UK, as well as those who live abroad.

-If your qualifications and education are from outside of the EU, this is the chance to join our remarkable team here at the James Paget University Hospital.
+If your qualifications and education are from outside of the UK, this is the chance to join our remarkable team here at the James Paget University Hospital.

 If you have successfully completed the International English Language Tests (IELTS) and NMC Test of Competence Part One (CBT), then we would love to hear from you.